Is Organic Cotton Clothing Better For Your Baby?

 Did you know that globally cotton covers 2.5% of the world’s cultivated land, yet it uses 16%-25% of the world’s insecticides, more than any other single major crop?
 And five of the top nine pesticides used on conventional cotton in the US alone, are known to be cancer causing chemicals?
 These are just a couple of the many statistics that are now widely available to demonstrate the harmful effects of conventional cotton.

-Organic cotton is highly durable which means garments represent real value.
-Not only will they last longer and can be passed on to other children, but you’ll also save money as well as the environment in the long run.
-Because the fibers haven’t been deconstructed as chemicals are added, organic cotton doesn’t pill easily or trap odors as much as conventional cotton.
-It’s environmentally safe and by selecting organic cotton you’re making a socially responsible decision to care for our environment, which after-all, is for the benefit of the future of our little ones.
+Organic cotton is highly durable which means organic garments represent real value.
+Not only will they last longer and can be passed down to other children, but you’ll also save money as well as the environment in the long run.
+Because the fibres haven’t been deconstructed as chemicals are added, organic cotton doesn’t pill easily or trap odours as much as conventional cotton.